frontarm/navi-website/src/pages/deploy/now.md

 To explain the above briefly, this `now.json` file tells Now to:
 - Build using [the latest Now 2.0 platform](https://zeit.co/docs/v2/platform/overview/#versioning).
 - Set [a project name](https://zeit.co/docs/v2/deployments/configuration/#name) for all deployments.
-- Build our application using [the @now/static-build builder](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/) and configure the builder to look in the `build` directory for the built app.
+- Build your application using [the @now/static-build builder](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/) and configure the builder to look in the `build` directory for the built app.
 - Sets paths for Now to [route users](https://zeit.co/docs/v2/deployments/configuration/#routes) to depending on a specific path, otherwise fall back to the `index.html` file (the app).

 With this in place, the final piece of configuration is to tell the @now/static-build builder how to build the app for Now to serve from the `build` directory.